aref-akminasi/snake_and_ladder/README.md

 //Run it with the live server or localy through the browser
 ```
 ## Background
 I had the choice to work on a project to develop a program related to the minor Visual Design & Front-End Development at The Hague University of Applied Sciences.
 The idea behind this project was that I wanted to build an application that would help me learn more Object oriented programming in JavaScript while building it.
-I worked on this project on my own ☕
+I worked on this project on my own. ☕

 ## Thanks